chadgeary/cloudblock/playbooks/README.md

 # others
 The IP address variables should be changed if they'll conflict/overlap local networks. wireguard_network must not be in the same /24 as docker_<var>s
 ```

+# Client Remote Wireguard Connectivity / Port Forwarding
+Port 51820 must be open/forwarded to this host.